 Logjam Presents is very excited to welcome the Campfire Caravan featuring The Lil Smokies, The Brothers Comatose & Mipso at The Wilma on September 28, 2017!

-Tickets go on sale Fri, Aug 4 and will be available at The Top Hat, online or by phone at (877) 987-6487.
+Tickets are on sale now at The Top Hat, online or by phone at (877) 987-6487.
 Reserved premium balcony seating and general admission standing room only floor tickets are available.
 All ages are welcome.

 Additional ticketing and venue information can be found here.

 With their roots submerged in the thick buttery mud of traditional bluegrass, The Lil Smokies have sonically blossomed into a leading player in the progressive acoustic sphere, creating a new and wholly unique, melody driven sound of their own.
 The quintet, from Missoula, MT, has been hard at work, writing, touring and playing to an ever-growing fan base for the past 6 years.